-Don't Sell Your Old Cell Phone, and Make a (Mostly) Passive Income Every Day
+Don't Sell Your Old Cell Phone; Make Passive Income With It

 How My Wife and I Paid for Christmas 2014

 From August to December 19, 2014, my wife and I earned about $500 each from various phone applications, which we used to pay for Christmas 2014.
 This was from a variety of sources, including pay-to-watch phone advertisements and lock screens.
 Each app will pay a small amount per day, which adds up to a big payoff.
 I give a small explanation of each one to get you started.

 1. Smartphone Apps

 Make sure your WiFi is on and connected!

 The bulk of my earnings come from Perk and Swagbucks (and, more recently, Checkpoints).

 Swagbucks is a website with a series of 6 apps that run videos.
 You still earn points based on videos watched, but only up to a certain number per application, which changes from time to time.
 You must check your phone and switch which application is running to maximize your points.
 Shorter videos will earn you points quicker, so attempt to find a short video and "favorite" it by sliding to the left.

 The 6 current apps for Swagbucks are SBTV, EntertaiNow, Lifestylz.tv, Moviecli.ps, Sport.ly, and Indymusic.tv.
 Swagbucks is a good starting point, especially if you only have one phone to earn from.
 My username is "koven;" use it to earn extra points when you first start out.